Bootmakers' Tower: Restorations

 The earliest documents mentioning the old tower are dated 1522.
 A large amount of gunpowder was contained inside the tower and this is the main reason why the fire of 1676 destroyed it completely.
-In 1681 a brand new tower, under the leadership of Major Michael Helwig, was built according to the baroque style.
+In 1681 a brand new tower, under the leadership of Mayor Michael Helwig, was built according to the baroque style.

 The tower used to have a bastion of artillery which was demolished in 1846.
 The General Registry of the city, which keeps a weapon inventory shows the presence in the past of fourteen large and six small arquebuses, three muskets, two quintals of lead, two quintals of gunpowder, many cannonballs, eight spears and a two handed sword.

-The Citadel tower facade has changed as well, especially following its transformation into a depository of archival documents after the Second World War.
+The Citadel tower facade has changed as well.
 The windows were enlarged, assuming very different dimensions from the ones in the Middle Ages; this modification also necessitated modifications to the entrance.

+From 1854-1975 it held the town archives.

+Access between floors was largely provided by an external staircase until the second half of the 19th century when an internal staircase, via hatches, was used.
 In recent years, during 2001, an exterior wooden staircase was built on the facade of the tower.
-Even if the latest restoration does not respect the architecture of the past, it does not distort significantly the appearance of the monument.

-Currently the tower hosts the local radio station.
+Since 2000 the tower has hosted a local radio station.